 Telling Your Brand Story Begins When You Sell a Vision

 You need to imagine the life you want to lead.
 What’s a day like in this life?
 Think of all the activities you do that energize you and the interests that inspire you.
 Bring in the people you want to share that life with.
-Take that snapshot and commit to it, because that’s your vision of an inspired life.
+Take that snapshot and commit to it because that’s your vision of an inspired life.

 Now, you have to ask yourself what steps you can take to live that life and take those steps.
 Combine that with your life’s mission and vision, and you’re on your way to living an inspired life.

 Clarifying your vision starts your message to millions.
 It makes your audience crave transformation.
 In my own philosophy, I talk about transforming people into what I call the new celebrity.